Influenza supports for BC Public Service employees

 To maximize your protection, get vaccinated each year as the specific viruses included in each vaccine vary.

-In addition, it's important to know that the protection you get from the vaccine becomes less effective over time (your immunity begins to fade) and may not adequately protect you beyond that particular season.
+In addition, it's important to know that the protection you get from the vaccine becomes less effective over time (your immunity begins to fade) and may not adequately protect you beyond that season.

 Benefits and risks